NAU-IoT/CSVtoSQL/README.md

 This repository contains a method to autonomously convert CSV file data into a SQL database if the csv file has not been modified within 24 hours

 ## Running with Docker
+NOTE: Dockerfile does not take into account creating/hosting a database.
+Refer to "Running with Python" section to create your database.

   - Install docker:
     - `sudo apt install docker.io`